richard-scryber/scryber.core/docs/document_model.rst

 =======================

 Every Document can have parameters associated with it.
-These should be declared at the top of the Document, in the Params element for clarity to other developers (even if the default value is empty).
+These should be declared at the top of the Document, in the Params element, for clarity to other developers (even if the default value is empty).

 .. code-block:: xml